lexoliu/ibdp-ee/Benchmark/README.md

 Quick setup helpers:

-- `install_server.sh` – Installs Java, Maven, Go, Rust, and curl on Linux/macOS
+- `install_server.sh` – Installs Java 21, Maven, Go, Rust, and curl on
-  hosts that will run the services and manager.
+  Linux/macOS hosts that will run the services and manager.
 - `install_client.sh` – Installs Python 3, required Python libraries
   (`matplotlib`, `numpy`), and k6 on the machine that will run the benchmark client.